confluentinc/cp-docker-images/docs/quickstart.rst

        confluentinc/cp-kafka:3.1.1 \
        kafka-topics --describe --zookeeper localhost:32181

 For this example, we'll create a FileSourceConnector, a FileSinkConnector and directories for storing the input and output files.
 If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.
-You may also need to run the command as root.

-  First, let's create the directory where we'll store the input and output data files:
+  First, let's create the directory where we'll store the input and output data files.
+Remember, we must do this within the Docker Host.

   .. sourcecode:: bash

+    docker-machine ssh confluent

-    mkdir -p /tmp/quickstart/file
+    docker@confluent:~$ mkdir -p /tmp/quickstart/file
+    docker@confluent:~$ exit

   Next, start a Connect worker in distributed mode: